Novartis/ChemBioMultimodalAutoencoders/README.md

 # ChemBioMultimodalAutoencoders
-a package for streamlined multidomain data integration and translation based on cross-modal autoencoders architectures.
+a package for streamlined multidomain data integration and translation based on [cross-modal autoencoder architecture](https://github.com/uhlerlab/cross-modal-autoencoders).
+It is designed to add new data modalities and train models for seamless translation.

 # Setting up the environment
 You can create an appropriate environment using the environment.yml file with Conda: